mazwat/mazwat.github.io/final-submission-preparation.md

 ### Repo

-You must submit a link to a repo that is fullly documented.
-By this we expect you to provide a readme.md or multiple that explain the function of the repo.
+You must submit a **link to a repo** that is fullly documented.
+By this we expect you to provide a readme.md that explains the function and purpose of the repo.
 You should imagine that the project contained within is going to be used a by third-party.
 In which case you should make it clear how to use it.

 There are some essential elements that should be included: